backstage-technical-services/hub/docs/Our Tools.md

 ## SonarCloud

-[SonarCloud][sonarcloud] is a code quality analysis code that can be used to ensure all of your code is clean, and can even detect bugs and "code smells" (code that is indicative of logic errors that may lead to bugs in future).
+[SonarCloud][sonarcloud] is a code quality analysis tool that can be used to ensure all of your code is clean, and can even detect bugs and "code smells" (code that is indicative of logic errors that may lead to bugs in future).